developer-portal/content/tools/vagrant/vagrant-docker.md

 Vagrant you can start using Docker both as a provider and a provisioner.
 Please refer to the official documentation at https://docs.vagrantup.com/v2/ for more.

-And do not forget that when using Docker as a Vagrant provider, all Vagrant commands have to be ran as root (e.g. with `sudo`).
+Note: All Vagrant commands have to be ran as root (e.g. with `sudo`).
 This is similar to running Docker commands directly.

 ### Using Docker as a default